The LM Playschool Workshop

 Contacts

-Join the mailing list to get updated regarding the competition, here.
+Join the mailing list to get updated regarding the workshop and shared task, here.

 Organizers